NaClSSS/NVB/documents/manual.md

                 //...;
         """)
 ```
 When extending the view, developers can specify additional data required in the constructor.
-The code for converting the data into a `DataFrame` object need to be written in the `generate_vis_data` function.
-The frontend code for drawing elements need to be written as the parameter of `self.draw` in the `core` function.
+The code for converting the data into a `DataFrame` object needs to be written in the `generate_vis_data` function.
+The frontend code for drawing elements needs to be written as the parameter of `self.draw` in the `core` function.

 ## Built-in Views
 For each subclass of the view, we will not provide the signature of the constructor.
 Instead, we introduce the meaning of data in each view and its unique parameters.
 At the same time, if the value passed to a parameter is not a `Data` object, it will be automatically wrapped as a `Data` object.
 If a specific parameter is `Type.Scalar` but the main attribute `data` is not, this parameter will be automatically expanded to the shape corresponding to `data`.